-Get a jump start on planning your kids' school holiday itinerary with these ideas for things to do in each state and save yourself from having to hear them moan, "I'm borrrrred" for two weeks straight.
+Get a jump start on planning your kids' school holiday itinerary with these ideas for things to do in each state and save yourself from having to hear them moan, "I'm borrrrred" for weeks on end.
 You're welcome!

 New South Wales

 iFLY indoor skydiving is a fun experience the whole family can take part in.
 Giant fans are used to keep you up in the air to simulate the experience of skydiving in a safe environment.
 You'll go home with the feeling of exhilaration and a USB of the video footage from your flight.

 It's all fun and games at this kids circus workshop where they'll learn to walk the tight wire, juggle, make human pyramids and swing on the high trapeze!
 Or for more than a swinging good time, they can learn to flip and catch their way through a series of manoeuvres at a trapeze workshop.

 It's not quite Willy Wonka and the Chocolate Factory, but this chocolate wonderland tour will satisfy the chocolate cravings of little kids and big kids alike.